Impact of GST on Education sector

 Hence, the exemption may be restricted to activities or transactions done by Central Government, State Government or any Local Authority.

-According to GST Law Model, it is assumed that GST will impact education sector on both ways, positively and negatively.
+According to GST registration online in India, it is assumed that GST will impact education sector on both ways, positively and negatively.

 - The tax rate is likely to get raised by 3-5% because GST expected rate may levy around 18-20%.
 If government considers coaching an essential service, people can expect lower GST on such services.